You are here: Urology Textbook > Kidneys > Unilateral renal agenesia

 Malformations of the upper urinary tract:

-The ureter is completely missing in 50% of patients, in the other cases rudiments of the ureter are present and may be ectopic.
+The ureter is completely missing in 50% of patients.
+In other cases, rudiments of the ureter are present and may be ectopic.
 There is an increased risk for pathological findings of the contralateral side like vesicoureteral reflux or ureteropelvic-junction obstruction.

 Male genital organs:

-The testes and the head of the epididymis are always present, possible malformations in males are the absence of corpus epididymis, vas deferens, seminal vesicles and ductus ejaculatorius.
+The testes and the head of the epididymis are always present; possible malformations in males are the absence of the epididymal body, vas deferens, seminal vesicles, and ejaculatory ducts.
 Zinner syndrome is unilateral renal agenesis with (sometimes monstrous) seminal vesicle cyst caused by ejaculatory duct obstruction.

 Female genital organs:

-Uterus unicornis with absent fallopian tube or rudimentary development on the affected side, complex uterine malformations with pelvic masses are also possible (hydro- or hematocolpus, OHVIRA syndrome).
+Uterus unicornis with an absent fallopian tube or rudimentary development on the affected side.
+Complex uterine malformations with pelvic masses are also possible (hydro- or hematocolpus, OHVIRA syndrome).

 Other organ malformations: